 Pakistan has followed international norm of destination-based VAT, and consistent with this principle exports have been zero-rated.
 Zero-rating of any good involves refund of all taxes paid on intermediate inputs that go into its production.
-However, exporters in Pakistan do not have a good experience with refunds.112 Their tax refunds on inputs can remain stuck at CBR/FBR for month if not years, and even if input taxes are refunded eventually, businesses suffer on account of loss on working capital.
+However, exporters in Pakistan do not have a good experience with refunds.
+Their tax refunds on inputs can remain stuck at CBR/FBR for month if not years, and even if input taxes are refunded eventually, businesses suffer on account of loss on working capital.
 Such inordinate delays effectively means that exports are being taxed and their competitiveness impacted.
 In 2011, under intense pressure from exporters, the government tried to address this issue by exempting major export sectors (textiles, sports goods, leather products, surgical instruments, carpets and rugs) altogether from GST.
-This concession had addressed the reimbursement problem of exporters but has also deprived the government has reverted back to zero-rating of exports (instead of exemption of the entire value chain of exportable goods) but the resistance from the exportable sectors was very strong and for good reason.
+This concession had addressed the reimbursement problem of exporters but has also deprived the government of revenue from GST on domestic sale of these products.
+In the past few months the government has reverted back to zero-rating of exports (instead of exemption of the entire value chain of exportable goods) but the resistance from the exportable sectors was very strong and for good reason.